Exploring the Parallel Universe of Functional Medicine

 The Future of Healthcare

 A welcome paradigm shift in healthcare is imminent.
 While the conventional system marches on with the disease-centric pharmaceutical model a quiet revolution is happening.
-Just recently the prestigious Cleveland Clinic announced the establishment of its Center for Functional Medicine.
+Just a few years ago the prestigious Cleveland Clinic established its Center for Functional Medicine.
 And meanwhile, an army of physicians from around the country have discovered the joy and success of treating patients under the functional medicine umbrella.

 With ever expanding coding, data collection, documentation bureaucracy, prior authorization, meaningful use, and so on there are days I feel more like an accountant than a physician.
 For the sake of the art of medicine and true healing, the patient-centered world of integrative, holistic, functional medicine is coming, and hopefully it won’t long be the alternative.